 She comes outside and hands me the $6.
 So I give the man his money and I swear he almost pulled off while I had only 1 foot on the ground.
 He could not get away fast enough.

 When I got out the cab, I had to cackle. as VJ shook her head at me.
 I felt bad for trying to pay with a debit card.
 I really did.
 But when he told me to get out, iDied.
-I’ve been quit many times (at least 5.6 times a day by the ePosse), but a cabbie?
+I’ve been quit many times, but by a cabbie?
 Dayum.
 Shame on me.
 I will do better, I promise.
 One day.
 Not sure if it’ll be soon but…

 Moral of the story: